Medicaid Road Trip

 Why We’re Talking Tech

 We are focused on technology-enabled innovation because we believe sustainable improvements to Medicaid require change at both the top and bottom of the system.
 Policy innovations drive change from the top down, but they alone are insufficient.
-Technology innovations — the specialty of the California Health Care Foundation’s Health Innovation Fund — act as a complementary catalyst.
+Technology innovations — the specialty of the California Health Care Foundation’s Innovation Fund — act as a complementary catalyst.
 They can drive change from the front lines of health care — whether in patients’ homes, exam rooms, or medical records.

 There is exciting national momentum right now around technology-enabled innovation in Medicaid, and we want to build on it.
 Just last month, 17 health systems signed on as inaugural members of the Medicaid Transformation Project.
 Led by Andy Slavitt, the former CMS Administrator, the project seeks to “change the health and care of the Medicaid population by leveraging digital solutions and innovative care models.”
 Other recently launched endeavors using technology to improve Medicaid include Google-backed start-up Cityblock Health and the investment firm Town Hall Ventures.